 DesignBuilder's One Click LCA integration allows you to automatically submit the materials included in an EnergyPlus model to One Click LCA for analysis and reporting.
 The process is described below.

 1. Set the model up with the required material definitions.
-This step requires no extra work for most simulation models.
+This step requires little or no extra work for most simulation models.

 The materials data is extracted from the model as follows:

-Component blocks - material quantities for non-flat component blocks are included on a volumetric basis using the Component block material setting.
-Flat component blocks are exported with zero thickness.
+For Non-flat component blocks material quantities are included in the report on a volumetric basis using the Component block material setting.

 PV panel - a separate line item for PV panels is included in the data submitted.